Top reasons to hike the Horseshoe Bend and Antelope Canyon

 A Day of Hiking Horseshoe Bend and Antelope Canyon

-This tour begins with a stop at Horseshoe Bend overlook situated 1,200 ft above the Colorado River whose 270° bend is a testament to how powerful this majestic river really is.
-After this, head to Antelope Canyon and let your knowledgeable Navajo guide take you through the iconic sandstone corridors teeming with different shapes, colors and lights, embellished with an abundance of characteristic striations.
-To cap off your hiking experience, you can have your well-deserved picnic lunch along the stunning banks of Lake Powell!
+This tour begins with a stop at the Horseshoe Bend Slot Canyon overlook, situated 1,200 ft above the Colorado River.
+The 270° bend is a testament to how powerful this majestic river really is.
+After this, head to Antelope Canyon and follow a knowledgeable Navajo guide on guided hiking tours through the iconic sandstone corridors, teeming with different shapes, colors and lights.
+To cap off your hiking experience, have your well-deserved picnic lunch along the stunning banks of Lake Powell!

 Meet your guide

 Red Rock Treks